“What I am doing online isn’t your business. I am not interested in being spied on!”

 When a piece of software is capable of reporting all of someone’s browsing history, it certainly can be used for “spying,” so this is a common refrain among those resisting Internet accountability.

 It raises a legitimate question: What is the difference between spying and accountability?
 The answer to that question has important ramifications.
-How Covenant Eyes is used is greatly impacted by the motivations of the Accountability Partner.
-In fact, the disposition of an Accountability Partner, in part, determines the success of the accountability relationship.
+How Covenant Eyes is used is greatly impacted by the motivations of the ally.
+In fact, the disposition of an ally, in part, determines the success of the accountability relationship.

 Spying: Double-Edged Secrecy